Today, you may think it’s time to ditch email and focus more on the future, like social media.

 Have a goal in mind for each email – and stick to it

 Each email you send should have a purpose.
-This doesn’t have to be to buy – in fact, it shouldn’t always be.
-If you’re always going for that hard sell, your subscribers may get tired of your emails and label you as ‘spam’.
+This doesn’t have to be to buy it shouldn’t always be.
+If you’re always going for that hard sell, your subscribers may get tired of your emails and label you as ‘spam.’

-That said, every email should still play a role in the selling process.
-Or, in other words, nudge your subscribers closer towards that sale.
+That said, every email should still play a role in selling.
+Or, in other words, nudge your subscribers closer to that sale.

-You may be aiming to get a smaller conversion, like sharing one of your blog posts on social media, or to educate your subscriber on an area of your niche or offering.
+You may aim to get a minor conversion, like sharing one of your blog posts on social media or educating your subscriber on an area of your niche or offer.
 Whatever your goal, make sure that it’s the sole focus of your email – otherwise, you run the risk of overloading the reader, meaning they’ll do none of the things you hoped for.

 Segment your audience

-You have a range of customers, who are all likely interested in a range of different things.
-Meaning that if you want to create relevant content they won’t immediately delete or relocate to their spam folder, you need to break your audience into smaller sections – otherwise known as segments.
+You have a range of customers who are all likely interested in a range of different things.
+If you want to create relevant content, they won’t immediately delete or relocate to their spam folder; you need to break your audience into smaller sections – otherwise known as segments.

 According to Lyris, an email marketing platform, marketers who segment their audience have: